 *You may even want to do this step the day before and let it dry overnight.

 - Once the glue has dried, place the popsicle sticks, flat side up, on some newspaper.

 - Pinch a pompom with a clothespin to form a “paint brush”.

 - Squeeze out a little white paint and paint the popsicle stick frame.

 - Set it aside to give the paint some time to dry.

-- Use it to cut some wings from white paper.
+- Cut the owl’s wings from white paper.

 - Then cut the large circles and beak from gray paper (or color of your choice).

-- Finally, cut the smaller circles from white paper also.
+- Finally, cut the small circles from white paper.

 - Glue the small white circles into the larger gray circles to form the eyes for your snowy owl.